 Know Before You Go

 Take the Palisades Interstate Parkway to its terminus at the Bear Mountain Circle.
-Continue south on Route 9W for 1.3 miles to a small hikers' trailhead parking area on the left side of the road, just past a concrete bridge over a stream.
+Continue south on Route 9W for 1.3 miles to a small hikers trailhead parking area on the left side of the road, just past a concrete bridge over a stream.
 From the parking area, walk back across the bridge.
-On the left (west) side of the road, just before a sign for "Ice Skating," turn left at a sign for "Doodletown" and proceed uphill on an old road with crumbling pavement.
+On the left (west) side of the road, is the small, unmarked trail leading into Doodletown.
+It is across from a sign for the Iona Island Bird Preserve.
+The only sign for Doodletown is visible once you're already in the woods on the trail.
+There is a sign notifying visitors that the area is a timber rattlesnake habitat.